getground/interview-backend-python/README.md

 ### Adding New Endpoints

-1. Create a new route file in `app/api/routes/`
+1. Create a new route file in `app/api/routes/` (for API endpoints) or add to `app/api/routes/root.py` (for root endpoints)
-2. Define your endpoint with proper documentation
+2. Define your endpoint with proper FastAPI router syntax and documentation
-3. Include the router in `app/main.py`
+3. Include the router in `app/main.py` with appropriate prefix (use `/api` prefix for API endpoints)
 4. Add tests in `tests/`

 ### Adding New Models